Fieora/BPSR-SharpCombat/README.md

 ## Linux
 Untested, unbuilt yet, but coming soon.
 You shouldn't need any external installs as the packet capture library I created should work natively.

+# Updates
+* Updates download automatically from the latest version number on the github releases
+* When you close the application, if the update is ready, it will prompt to install the update, which will be available the next time you launch
+* In Progress: Indicator that an update is available

 # About
 Q: Why another DPS meter for Blue Protocol?